 1.9 Are moving expenses considered income?
 If you are relocating, you should be aware that the Internal Revenue Service considers some moving expenses and allowances as income.
 The Fiscal Services Unit deducts a flat rate of 28 percent on taxable expenses for withholding when processing a PCS voucher.
 The Withholding Tax Allowance (WTA) and Relocation Income Tax Allowance (RITA) are allowances established to assist employees with the additional Federal, State, or local income tax liability incurred because of the move.
 A RITA is applicable in the calendar year following the year in which the Fiscal Services Unit paid covered taxable moving expenses and WTAs.
 You must submit the RITA claim to the Fiscal Services Unit by April 1 of the applicable calendar year.

-For additional information regarding this Web page, contact Krista Bibb , in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb , in the Division of Policy, Performance, and Management Programs.
 For information on the specific content of this chapter, contact the Division of Finance.